Hasto Kristiyanto

-Hasto Kristiyanto (born 7 July 1966) is an Indonesian politician who served as the secretary-general of the Indonesian Democratic Party of Struggle from 2014 until 2025.
-He previously served as a member of the House of Representatives from 2004 to 2009.
-In early 2025, Hasto was detained by the Corruption Eradication Commission over his alleged involvement in a graft case.
-He was granted legal amnesty by President Prabowo Subianto and was released, though he left his position as secretary-general.
+Hasto Kristiyanto (born 7 July 1966) is an Indonesian politician who serves as the Secretary-General of the Indonesian Democratic Party of Struggle (PDI-P).
+He first served as Secretary-General in 2014 and was reappointed to the position for the 2025–2030 term.
+His reappointment was made by PDI-P Chairwoman Megawati Soekarnoputri following the party's 6th Congress.
+Previously, Hasto served as a member of the House of Representatives of Indonesia from 2004 to 2009.

 Early life and career

 Hasto Kristiyanto was born in Yogyakarta on 7 July 1966 into a Catholic family.
 He studied at SMA Kolese de Britto Yogyakarta where he became interested in politics, often reading political books.
 Hasto continued his studies and completed a degree in engineering from Gadjah Mada University.
-His time in university saw Hasto become an activist and chair of the engineering faculty's student senate.
+During his university years, Hasto became an activist and the president of the engineering faculty's student senate.
 After graduating in 1991, Hasto worked as the project manager for the marketing department of PT Rekayasa Industri.